hssmalo/steampunkfantasy/rules.md

 **(minor)** **Acid**, assault weapons

-Apply (minor) acid to any unit base hit atleast once in assault by a unit with this special.
+Apply minor Acid to a unit base per damaging assault success from this source.
 See continous damage.

 **Poison[N]**, ranged weapons